MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Interaction-Awareness Analysis in Video DiTs

 For any $q \in Q_e \ (e\in \{ \mathrm{sub, obj, verb}\})$, let $\mathbf{A}^\mathrm{v2v}(q) \in \mathbb{R}^{F\times H\times W}$ be the attention from $q$ to all spatiotemporal tokens.
 The propagation map is :

-$\mathbf{A}_e^\mathrm{v2v}$ traces where attention starting from the subject/object (or their union for verb) flows across frames; temporal coherence appears as mass concentrated on the same instance track.
-This produces the same canonical form as the grounding maps in Sec.\ref{analysis:semantic_grounding}, but shifts focus from token alignment to temporal consistency.
-Fig.~\ref{supple:b1_analysis_attention_detail} (b) in Appendix depicts how to extract the propagation attention map.
+producing per-frame heatmaps that trace identity-consistent attention for subjects, objects and a stable interaction region for verb.
+This produces the same canonical form as the grounding maps in Sec.~\ref{analysis:semantic_grounding}, but shifts the focus from token alignment to temporal consistency.